The First Trimester – Morning Sickness

 I had severe migraines and morning sickness from 7 weeks .
 After just a few sessions they improved and I’m feeling less tired and nauseous.”

-Getting Labour Going
+Acupuncture Induction – Getting Labour Going Naturally

 Acupuncture ‘induction’ strongly reduces stress and gently but firmly nudges your cervix to soften and open and your hormones and endorphins to flood in so that you naturally tip into labour.

 Labour started at 5pm just after leaving you and baby born 6.18 a.m at home.
 All natural.
 So thank you!
 And wow!
 I didn’t think it’d be that strong an effect.”

-‘Mother Warming’ is a traditional Chinese treatment which uses ‘moxa’ and gentle acupuncture to calm the mind, help sleep and nourish the abdomen and back to restore strength and vitality to the pelvic floor, abdominal muscles, lower back.
+‘Mother Warming’ in the first few weeks after the birth is a traditional Chinese treatment which uses ‘moxa’ and gentle acupuncture to calm the mind, help sleep and nourish the abdomen and back to restore strength and vitality to the pelvic floor, abdominal muscles, lower back.

 I felt I was a bit disconnected and didn’t want to be touched much.
 So the warmth of the moxa was good.
 I could feel it reconnecting me and bringing me back to life,”